MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

 1. The Web Chat starts a conversation with the bot via an OAuth trigger activity.
 1. The bot sends back an OAuth Card to the Web Chat.
 1. The Web Chat intercepts the OAuth card before displaying it to the user and checks if it contains a `TokenExchangeResource` property.
-1. If the property exists, the Web Chat must get an exchangeable token for the user, which must be an Entra ID token.
+1. If the property exists, the Web Chat must get an exchangeable token for the user, which must be an Microsoft Entra ID token.
 1. The Web Chat sends an Invoke activity to the bot with the body shown below.

     ```json